 The Government’s view

-On 25 June 2018, during the debate on the safe standing petition, sports Minister Tracey Crouch acknowledged the increasing support for a change to the current policy.
-She announced that the Government was commissioning an external analysis of the relevant evidence to inform any decision on changes to the all-seater requirement.
+On 25 June 2018, during the debate on the safe standing petition, the then Sports Minister, Tracey Crouch, acknowledged the increasing support for a change to the current policy.
+She announced that the Department for Digital, Culture, Media and Sport (DCMS) was commissioning an external evidence review to inform any decision on changes to the all-seater requirement.

 Commons Briefing papers SN03937